mozilla/GSOC2020/proposals/proposal-template.md

 ## Skills Required

-To complete this project successfully, an applicant needs experience with:
+A list of whatever skills, tools or experience somebody might need to complete this project successfully.

+An applicant needs:

 * this
 * that